 If you weigh more the day after strength training, it's not because you've built a ton of muscle.
 It's most likely due to water-weight gain.

 True weight gain occurs when you eat more calories than you burn.
-One pound is equal to 3,500 calories.
+One pound of fat is equal to about 3,500 calories, notes Harvard Health.
 So unless you sleep walk and go on an overnight binge, it is unlikely that you can consume enough calories in one day to truly gain weight.
 If your weight has fluctuated, it is more often than not just a temporary response to something your body experienced.

-People typically drink more water while they exercise and after, which leads to a temporarily increased water content in the body.
+People typically drink more water while they exercise and after, which leads to temporary water retention after weight lifting.
 On the contrary, if you didn't drink enough water while you lifted weights and you are dehydrated, your body may be retaining fluid.
 Additionally, hormonal changes in the body, especially in women, can cause daily water fluctuations, which doesn't reflect fat loss or muscle gain.